armaan6651/codemymobile-backend/README.md

 ##Execution steps
 - run 'npm install'
 - node server.js
+- execute the sql statement from the file intitialize.txt

 ##Create User (POST)
 Create a new user in the table with the parameters that are posted.